Management Response

 Responsible Deadline Status Comments

 Contribute to (materials, case studies, resource persons) the joint UNDP/IDEP/UNW capacity building in Gender Responsive Planning training.
-SRO and Cos 2013/12 Ongoing GELD as promising practice on addressing VAW documented, regional Forum for 5 governments held in September 2012.
+SRO and Cos 2013/12 Completed GELD as promising practice on addressing VAW documented, regional Forum for 5 governments held in September 2012.
 SRO DRF 5.1

 Recommendation: At national level COs should implement a systemic approach to VAW and gender equality In future UNW will need to complement more consistently the civil society- and community-based approach with systemic action towards reinforcing institutional performance and accountability systems.
 Such an approach needs first of all to be embedded into a consistent mainstreaming action also towards other UN Agencies, to help establishing EVAW and gender equality policies as true cross-cutting issues within UNCT support to government's planning and budgeting.
 Specifically on preventing and sanctioning VAW, cultural / sensitisation campaigns need to be complemented with support to the Rule of Law.
 This includes promoting policies and strategies that target relevant institutions, including the security sector, front responders, and the civil service at large.
 UNW COs could consider a variety of strategies in support of administration?s policy decisions to enhance law enforcement, such as: a) public sector regulations and standards: sectoral Standard Operating Procedures development and their application for Chief Police, Mayors, Headmasters, Hospital Directors, Magistrates, etc. b) on-the-job and in-service training: guidance development and dissemination; official endorsement, dissemination, and enforcement of codes of conduct for teachers, healthcare providers, police, the judiciary, and prison personnel. b) education sector and vocational, professional training: development and inclusion of EVAW messages and provisions in curricula, at all levels The implementation of these strategies can be facilitated and accelerated through targeted cooperation with rights-based agencies that have closely overlapping objectives (such as child protection, human rights, empowering the most vulnerable, maternal health etc).
 Immediate partners are UNICEF, UNFPA but also ILO, FAO, UNDP, the EU and other international agencies, donors and NGOs.